Godrej Industries

 23. Number of company-owned mills?

 5 - The company's edible palm-oil subsidiary states that it has 5 mills, however it is unclear if this represents all mill operations controlled by the company.
-Information is not dated, so no points can be awarded.
+This information is not dated, so no points can be awarded.

 0 / 1